by Yash Soni

 From the graphs below, I found that I was averaging a sleep of 7 hours without much deviation in the numbers.
 Though I was able to hit bed before 11, the wakeup timings still ranged from 5:30–7:00 AM.

 Though the average duration was somewhat similar, the overall sleep quality was not the same.
 On some days, I was very active even by attaining 6 hours of sleep, while there have been many instances when even after sleeping late, I wasn’t feeling fresh.
-I found the answer by analysing the mystic sleep cycles.
+I found the answer by analyzing the mystic sleep cycles.

 While we are asleep, our body typically goes through several sleep cycles, alternating between the following stages: